matildao-pane/Convolutional-Neural-Network-for-Medical-Imaging-Analysis/README.md

 The aim of this project is to solve, using deep neural networks, two breast cancer classification problems:

-• Benignant-Malignant classification
+- Benignant-Malignant classification
-• Mass-Calcification classification
+- Mass-Calcification classification

+Dataset used:
-Dataset used:  modified CBIS DDSM (Curated Breast Imaging Subset of Digital Database for Screening Mammography).
+Modified CBIS DDSM (Curated Breast Imaging Subset of Digital Database for Screening Mammography).